 Why should this be?
 Surely if children can learn something as complex as speech without much effort, why do we need to go to the trouble of painstakingly teaching them phoneme/grapheme relationships?
-It’s hard to have some sympathy with the view that it would be better to just give them some appropriate reading material and let them work it out for themselves.
+It’s easy to sympathise with the view that it would be better to just give them some appropriate reading material and let them work it out for themselves.
 But, there’s that pesky evidence suggesting that systematic synthetic phonics is a much better approach to early reading instruction than whole language approaches.
-If our guess and intuitions are contracted by scientific enquiry, then our guesses and intuitions are wrong.
+If our guesses and intuitions are contracted by scientific enquiry, then our guesses and intuitions are wrong.
 Clear as this is, it’s unsatisfying to hear that you’re wrong without a plausible explanation.
 And despite all the evidence supporting explicit instruction over discovery methods, a satisfying explanation was always missing.

 This is an incredibly useful framework for deciding what should be covered in a school curriculum.
 We should think carefully about whether what we are seeking to teach is biologically primary or secondary.
-If it’s a primary adaptation, then maybe we don’t need to teach it all as children will have an innate ability to pick it up from their environments.
-That said, maybe we don need to make sure that children’s environments are conducive to acquiring the folk knowledge we all take for granted.
-Just because the capacity to learn this stuff is innate, it doesn’t follow that we will learn it if we’re locked in a darkened room.
+If it’s a primary adaptation, then maybe we don’t need to teach it at all as children will have an innate ability to pick it up from their environments.
+That said, maybe we do need to make sure that children’s environments are conducive to acquiring the folk knowledge we all take for granted.
+Just because the capacity to learn this stuff is innate, it doesn’t follow that we will learn it if, say, we spend our formative years locked in a darkened room.
 This might provide an argument in favour of ‘play based’ approaches in Early Years to ensure all children are immersed in the kind of environment in which they pick up speech, group cooperation and a sense of self.
-But, if we’re tempted to teach these kinds of things explicitly later on in education we could be wasting our time.
+But, if we’re tempted to teach these kinds of things explicitly later on in education we will probably be wasting our time.
 This is the argument I advance against a curriculum based around so-called ’21st century skills’.

-As well as suggesting the degree we should be explicit in our instruction, Geary’s theories also tell us something important about motivation.
+As well as suggesting the degree to which we should be explicit in our instruction, Geary’s theories also tell us something important about motivation.
 We’re inherently motivated to learn knowledge which has an obvious evolutionary advantage.
 Few children have to be persuaded to socialise or mess about with objects – the tendency is part of being human.
 Similarly, few children are motivated to put in the effort required to learn to read without direction.
 As information diverges from its folk knowledge base, it becomes increasingly harder for us to wrap our heads around it.
 We easily fall prey to naive misconceptions and get frustrated at the tedious practice needed to master secondary knowledge.
-This is why schools need rules and well administered behaviour systems; without these things, children – especially teenagers – are likely to drift off into those activities which come more naturally are induce more pleasure such as chatting, twanging rulers, looking at cat pictures on the internet and trying to get off with each other.
+This is why schools need rules and well-administered behaviour systems; without these things, children – especially teenagers – are likely to drift off into those activities which come more naturally are induce more pleasure such as chatting, twanging rulers, looking at cat pictures on the internet and flirting with each other.